Stavropol State Agrarian University: Performance

-According to the license the University has a right to perform an education activity including 126 programs of HPE (specialist, bachelor, master's degree program), where 18.500 students are studying.
+According to the license the university has a right to perform an education activity including 126 programs of HPE (specialist, bachelor, master's degree program), where 18.500 students are studying.
 University structure consists of 9 faculties, 51 chairs, 90 innovation labs and centers, techno-park “UniverAgro”, publishing complex “AGRUS”, 32 minor innovation ventures, horse physical culture school, vivarium, research library.

 The number of Stavropol State Agrarian University staff is 1405 men including 698 teachers.
 92,1% of teaching staff has a science-degree, and the average age of staff is 39.

 Stavropol State Agrarian University has 66 countries-members, 136 strategic partners, 51 branch chairs on the basis of employers.
 Every year 235 contracts on creative collaboration are signed.
 SSAU is the member of Great University Charter since 2008.
-56 international programs and projects are being implemented.